pip install llama-index llama-index-embeddings-openai llama-index-graph-stores-kuzu

 import kuzu

-db = kuzu.Database("test_db")
+db = kuzu.Database(DB_NAME)

 Because Kùzu implements the structured graph property model, it imposes some level of structure on the schema of the graph.
 In the above case, because we did not specify a relationship schema that we want in our graph, it uses a generic schema, where the relationship types are not constrained, allowing the extracted triples from the LLM to be stored as relationships in the graph.

-Define models¶
+Define LLMs¶

 Below, we'll define the models used for embedding the text and the LLMs that are used to extract triples from the text and generate the response.
 In this case, we specify different temperature settings for the same model - the extraction model has a temperature of 0.